 There are areas that should be covered following the clear advice provided by the NGA, The Key and the DfE.
 All of these bodies are asking Governing Boards to keep monitoring to a minimum, not to overburden Headteachers, to focus on urgent business only and to be pragmatic in what Governing Boards cover in meetings during this time.
 Whilst these documents support holding your FGB meeting this term, it is understood in some contexts you might need to hold separate Finance, Personnel and Premises committee meetings.

-The Key has issued some new guidance on agenda items looking forward to next September which is here The Key: summer term 2020 agenda items
+The Key has issued some new guidance on agenda items looking forward to September which is here The Key: Autumn term 2020 agenda items

 Buckinghamshire Council and Bucks Association of School Governors will continue to work in partnership and will update the attached documents over the coming weeks and post details here on SchoolsWeb and BASG: Coronavirus update.